Evidence Level

 Skin elasticity and hydration

-Erectile function with L-arginine (Prelox®)
+Erectile function — works best combined with L-arginine (Prelox®)

-Menopause and dysmenorrhea support
+Menstrual and menopausal support

 Mechanism of action